DmytroIvashchenko/task_characterization_engineer/readme.md

 Arduino - folder first task folder Arduino.

 The second task was to find the statistical parameters for a particular date set.

-Performed using the principles of OOP file in the second task folder oop_version; principles of functional programming file in the second task folder func_version
+Performed using the principles of OOP file in the second task folder oop_version;

+Principles of functional programming file in the second task folder func_version

 The data_values file contains the specified date set The const file contains constants that we refer to in the oop_version, func_version files